dreth/dreth.github.io/blog/ukraine_links/article.md

 I've been closely following the invasion and the conflict for a few years and I'm very sad about the escalation and full invasion.
 I've compiled some links and useful resources to keep up with the war.

+Путин не Россия.
+I hope this ends well for everyone, but it probably won't.
+Best wishes to the Ukrainian people and the Russians that stand against the war.

 Some of the links I share here may have extremely graphic content.
 I'll mark the links with the following emoji:

 - ⚠️ : May contain graphic content